Little Women (1994 film): Casting

 Along with Winona Ryder, already signed on to play Jo, offers for the roles of Marmee and Laurie were sent out to Susan Sarandon and Christian Bale.
 Sarandon almost turned down the role because "... it was towards the end of the school year, and I had a pretty strict policy about not leaving my young kids".

 The part of Amy was the most difficult casting decision to be made.
 This adaptation was the first and only to have two different actresses play Amy over the course of the film.
-According to producer Denise Di Novi, there was something "weird" about having one actress playing first a child and then an adult: "It just didn't work."
+According to producer Di Novi, there was something "weird" about having one actress playing first a child and then an adult: "It just didn't work."

-Among those to read for the role of Amy were the then-unknown Natalie Portman, and Thora Birch who had already filmed Hocus Pocus and Patriot Games.
-In the end, Kirsten Dunst was chosen - Armstrong mentioned in a 2019 interview that "Kirsten Dunst really blew [other young Amy candidates] out of the water".
-The decision for the role of the older Amy was close between Reese Witherspoon and Samantha Mathis.
-Armstrong's first pick, if the production had decided on casting one actress to play Amy, was Witherspoon, "... the very best person we auditioned was Witherspoon.
-She was also short...".
-However, casting director Carrie Frazier finally decided to settle on Mathis.
+Among those to read for the role of Amy were the then-unknown Natalie Portman, and Thora Birch, who had already filmed Hocus Pocus and Patriot Games.
+In the end, Kirsten Dunst was chosen.
+Armstrong mentioned in a 2019 interview that "Kirsten Dunst really blew [other young Amy candidates] out of the water".
+The role of the older Amy was a close decision between Reese Witherspoon and Samantha Mathis.
+Armstrong's first pick, if the production had decided on casting only one actress to play Amy, was Witherspoon.
+However, casting director Carrie Frazier settled on Mathis for the part.

-The initial candidate to play Bhaer, for di Novi, was Hugh Grant.
-"We all had a huge crush on Hugh".
-However, Frazier was not on board the idea, claiming that the option was a bit "off the rails".
-Grant was too young and confident to play the Bhaer of the book that Frazier, Di Novi, and Armstrong wanted.
+The initial candidate to play Bhaer, for Di Novi, was Hugh Grant, commenting "we all had a huge crush on [him]".
+However, Frazier was not on board with the idea, claiming that the option was a bit "off the rails".
+Grant was ultimately deemed too young and confident to play the Bhaer of the book that Frazier, Di Novi, and Armstrong wanted.
 John Turturro also lobbied persistently for the role, but Frazier wanted a deeper and more poetic Bhaer, and decided on Gabriel Byrne.

 Filming

 The 1994 adaptation of Little Women was filmed primarily in parts of Canada, such as Vancouver Island and Vancouver, both in the province of British Columbia.
-However, certain scenes were shot in the United States, throughout Massachusetts.
+However, certain scenes were shot in the United States, specifically Massachusetts.
 Gillian Armstrong was adamant about creating a look that remained faithful to Little Women's time period.
-The overall film aesthetic for the 1994 Little Women, was heavily influenced by photographs, paintings, and drawings from the era.
-Armstrong and cinematographer Geoffrey Simpson sought inspiration from artwork that was created during the Civil War Era, when Little Women was written.
-In collaboration with the rest of the crew including art director Jan Roelfs, they used these works of art as guidelines for the sets, costumes, colour coordination, and even camera lighting.
+The overall aesthetic for the film was heavily influenced by photographs, paintings, and drawings from the Civil War era, the period when the novel Little Women was written.
+Armstrong, cinematographer Geoffrey Simpson, art director Jan Roelfs, and costume designer Colleen Atwood sought inspiration from artworks of the era for the sets, costumes, color coordination, and even camera lighting.

 The film is dedicated to murder victim Polly Klaas and literary agent Judy Scott-Fox.